flowerinthenight/flowerinthenight.github.io/_posts/2016-02-22-ssh-from-windows-to-linux-server.md

 ---
 layout: post
-title: "SSH From A Windows Client To A Linux Server"
+title: "SSH from a Windows client to a Linux server"
 location: "Japan"
 categories: ["Tech"]
 comments: true